Yoreni/Ultimate-Incremental/README.md

 **Changelogs**

 **==========JS VERSION==============**

+v9α(dabom2000) made the clickable orange

 v8α(dabom2000) added a purple background, and deleted the number at the bottom

 v7α(yoreni) fixed cickable and fourth generator text